 “Extraordinary.”
 Bernard Clarke, RTE Lyric FM.

-Music video: Paul Gilgunn, ‘Q. What is growing on the riverbank?
+Music video: GILGUNN, ‘Q. What is growing on the riverbank?
 A. Time’.